Editor’s Note: This post has been updated with more content and better links to better serve our audience 🙂

 The “Get Search Volume And Forecasts” Keyword Plan Page

-Using this option of the keyword tool won’t give you specific keyword ideas, but this forecasted plan instead.
+Using this keyword tool option won’t give you specific keyword ideas, but this forecasted plan can help.
 It offers an estimated performance for keywords you inputted based on specific dates.

 Metrics include the number of conversions, avg.
 CPA, clicks, impressions, cost, avg.
 CPC, and avg. position.
 All very valuable metrics to consider when researching future trends and performance.